Types of Charcoal

 Check for Additives and Binders

 Some charcoal may contain additives like lighter fluid or binders.
-If you prefer a more natural grilling experience, look for charcoal that is free from additives and binders.
+For a more natural grilling experience, choose charcoal free from additives and binders.

-Lump charcoal is usually considered a more natural style of charcoal cooking.
-Briquettes without these additives are typically labeled as “all-natural” or “additive-free”.
+Most people consider lump charcoal a more natural style of charcoal cooking.
+You’ll find briquettes without these additives typically labeled “all-natural” or “additive-free”.

 Individual types of charcoal of butcher paper.